Code-Institute-Submissions/TeachFlow/testing.md

 * Navbar Collapse not closing in index.html:
 The collapsed navbar was not closing when one of the anchor links was clicked in index.html.
-To fix this, a javascript function which added & removed a show class to the navbar on click, was added to general.js.
+To fix this, a javascript function that added & removed a show class to the navbar on click was added to general.js.
 This resolved the issue.

-* Fixed navbar dissapear on scroll:
+* Fixed navbar disappears on scroll:
-The userScrolled function was causing the nav bar to dissapear for a few seconds once it reached the top of the page.
+The userScrolled function was causing the navbar to disappear for a few seconds once it reached the top of the page.
-Because of this, the carousel's margin was unasthetically exposed.
-[Codepen](https://codepen.io/fbmiranda/pen/edqgxm) provided a solution to this, making sure that the user scrolls past the navbar before it dissapears.
+Because of this, the carousel's margin was exposed.
+[Codepen](https://codepen.io/fbmiranda/pen/edqgxm) provided a solution to this, making sure that the user scrolls past the navbar before it disappears.
 After modifying the code, the bug was solved.

 * Memory Game - Tiles pressed (sound and activation colour):
 When iterating through each tile in a round, the longer audio files were overlapping.
 To fix, a timeout was set to the itertateThrough(storedRoundTiles) function.
 When tested again, the issue was fixed.

-#### Unsolved
-* Double click on nav item 'Classtime' leads back to index.html.
 ----------------------------